NillionNetwork/scaffold-nillion/README.md

 # 🏗 Scaffold-ETH 2 with Nillion

-This template has all the power of Scaffold-ETH 2 with a Nillion integration
+This template has all the power of the Scaffold-ETH 2 dapp toolkit with a Nillion integration so that you can store, retrieve, and run blind computation on secrets stored in Nillion.

 ## Requirements